wzmsltw/AdaAttN/README.md

 ## Overview

-This repository contains the official PyTorch implementation of paper:
+This repository contains the official PaddlePaddle implementation of paper:

 *AdaAttN: Revisit Attention Mechanism in Arbitrary Neural Style Transfer*,